 Note: Each day will include practical workshop sessions illustrating the application of theory to gas-lift well models.
 Participants are encouraged to bring field data and examples to interpret and analyse.

-Workshop: During the 4-day session the instructor would aim to use client’s well data throughout and participants should be able to build, validate and diagnose their own wells.
+Workshop / In-House Presentations: During the 4-day session the instructor would aim to use client’s well data throughout and participants should be able to build, validate and diagnose their own wells.
 So each day will include practical workshop exercises using commercial software (either Prosper from Petroleum Experts or WellFlo from Weatherford).
 The course is designed to be highly interactive and the instructor is always open to answering questions as they arise.
-Note: If the software package GAP from Petroleum Experts or ReO from Weatherford is available for the participants, additional practical exercises on gas lift optimisation could be arranged (optional).